samrum/OnStarJS/README.md

 **Use at your own risk.
 This is an unofficial library.**

-Use the Get Account Vehicles request to see which requests your vehicle supports.

 # Usage

+Use the Get Account Vehicles request to see which requests your vehicle supports if you don't already know.

 ## Sample